 The engine may be new to the Compass, it’s not new overall.
 This 2.4L is a fairly large displacement for a four-cylinder, but puts out average power.
 Maximum torque is only attainable 100 revs below the redline.
 Anyone familiar with off-roading will know how important torque is for powering up steep inclines.
 Around the city driving, there is enough power for the Compass.
 But at freeway speeds, passing often gets a double downshift to tap into the high revving torque.
 It feels like the engine would benefit from a turbo, or maybe a small V6 option for the higher trims.

 Most cars these days are equipped with auto start/stop technology.
-The Compass, as equipped, is no different.
+The Compass, as tested, is no different.
 But, it’s one of the slowest to start we’ve tested.
 There is a noticeable delay when the engine fires up, sometimes the driver already has the gas pedal depressed.
 The start also causes a lot of the other functions in the car to freeze frame.
-Wipers stopped mid wipe, and lights flickered on every start stop.
+Wipers stopped mid wipe, interior lights flickered on every start stop.
 You can get used to it, but be ready to be honked at by impatient drivers in the left turn lane behind you.

 As well appointed as the Trailhawk is, and interestingly designed, there are some finish quality issues.
 Door handles are mock metal, instead made of plastic.
 Locks are loose, as is some of the plastic paneling.
 Panel gaps are numerous, and some of the interior build almost looks hastily thrown together.
 Overhead console has a lot of give when you press the moonroof button.
 Jeep choose some rather strange symbols on their automatic wiper stock, it’s hard to figure out what setting they’re in.
 They may be more familiar to Jeep enthusiasts.